ibm-cloud-docs/vpc/lb-sg-integration.md

 {: note}

 #### Outbound rules
+{: #outbound-rules}

 | Protocol | Destination type | Destination | Value |
 |-----------|------|------|-------|
 | TCP | Security group |  `Back-end target security group` | `Back-end target port` |
 | TCP | Security group |  `Back-end target security group` | `Health check port`(if different from the back-end target port) |
 {: caption="Table 5.
-Configuration information for outbound rules for private load balancers" caption-side="top"}
+Configuration information for outbound rules for private load balancers" caption-side="bottom"}

 Ensure that your back-end targets are in a security group and configured as the destination in the outbound rules.
 Using a nested security group enables your ALB to allow only outbound traffic to the back-end target and health check ports.